+English country style emphasizes coziness and a relationship with nature.
+Elements are drawn from English country homes that often feature steep thatched roofs, manicured grounds, and effusive gardens.
 The decor can be casual or formal, and the focus is on function rather than flair.
-Furniture is traditionally styled and the rooms are full of color.
-Whether the home is a small cottage or sprawling estate, English county decorating exudes warmth, comfort and a love for family.
+Furniture is traditionally-styled, and the rooms are full of color.
+Whether the home is a small cottage or sprawling estate, English country decorating exudes warmth, comfort, and a love for family.

-English country decorating features plenty of accessories and period details, such as beamed ceilings, wainscoting and wood floors.
-Most homes have a fireplace and a large family portrait is commonly hung over the mantle or prominently displayed on a wall.
-Accessories emphasize family ties, such as photographs and handmade throws and pillows.
+English country decorating features plenty of accessories and period details, such as beamed ceilings, wainscoting, and wood floors.
+Lamps, candles, and traditional chandeliers are used rather than recessed lighting.
+Most homes have a fireplace, and a large family portrait is commonly hung over the mantle or prominently displayed on a wall.
+Old family snapshots can also be enlarged and framed.
+Keep in mind that some stores offer restoration for faded or wrinkled photographs so you can use (or enlarge) actual old photos.
+Accessories emphasize family ties, such as photographs, handmade throws, and pillows.

-Lamps, candles and traditional chandeliers are used rather than recessed lighting.
-Vases filled with fresh flowers from the garden or baskets of dried flowers are scattered throughout the home.
-Flower arrangements, as well as other accessories, are kept simple.
+Vases filled with fresh flowers from the garden or baskets of dried flowers can be scattered throughout the home.
+Flower arrangements, as well as other accessories, should be kept simple.
 Flea markets and garage sales are excellent places to search for English country accessories.
 Keep an eye out for lace or floral-patterned curtains and simple items that reflect the comforts of home, such as a hat rack or pine chest.
-English country style should not look planned or designed, but rather the result of generations living in a home.
+English country style should not look planned or designed, but rather the result of living in a home for generations.